All about coloured gemstones

-Contrary to what you might’ve been led to believe, a synthetic gem material is not an imitation.
+Contrary to what you might’ve been led to believe, lab-created (or synthetic) gem material is not an imitation.
 They’re the real deal, just not created in the same place as their natural counterparts.

-Synthetic gemstones, on the other hand, are laboratory grown gems that have the same physical, optical and chemical properties as their natural counterparts.
+Lab-created gemstones, on the other hand, are industrially grown gems that have the same physical, optical and chemical properties as their natural counterparts.

-So long as you’re made aware of what you’re buying, there’s nothing wrong with purchasing synthetic gemstones.
+So long as you’re made aware of what you’re buying, there’s nothing wrong with purchasing lab-created gemstones.

 To learn more about synthetic gems, visit our section on lab-created gemstones.